byrongomezjr/chatapp/README.md

-# encryptedapplication
+# to-do-app
- mobile chat application focused solely on security messaging and fast reliability from peer to peer communication.
+ Mobile to-do application designed for daily tasks using JavaScript's React Native library and Firebase.